In advance, prepare a matrix of six ice-breaker questions and print them onto a card.

 Health & Wellness Programming

-Any time you invite groups of people to interact and share can be a time to reflect on the development of social and emotional competencies.
+Any time you invite groups of people to interact and share can be a time to reflect on their cultural and behavioural norms.
 Dicebreakers is an ideal exercise to study some of the more subtle forms of social interactions, such as sharing, waiting your turn, expressing empathy and compassion for others and being self-aware.
 If you have introduced the concepts of full value living to your group, there will be many more competencies that can be explored as well, such as managing emotions (anxiety to share,) being honest and valuing diversity.

 Dicey Activity: Produce a set of simple, ice-breaking exercises to match each of the 6 or 12 numbers of the dice.
 For example, 1 = Shake the hand of every member of your group, 2 = Discover who in your group has travelled to Australia, etc.